-Inspired by Bethell’s childhood, The Long Now is set against the evocatively-rendered backdrop of the islands of the South Pacific, and their traditional practice of shark-calling.
+Inspired by Bethell’s childhood, The Shark Caller is set against the evocatively-rendered backdrop of the islands of the South Pacific, and their traditional practice of shark-calling.
 Zillah was born in the shadow of the volcano Mount Lamington in Papua New Guinea.
 She grew up without shoes, toys or technology, and consequently spent a lot of time swimming and canoeing in the sea.
 Zillah’s family returned to the UK when she was ten, she went on to study at Oxford University and now lives in South Wales, but vivid memories of Oceania stayed with her.

 “The sea is always there,” I say.
 “It always has been.
 It always will be.
 People are born and people die.
 All the taim they are being born and dying, and all the taim in between, the sea is moving up and down, up and down.
 All the taim.
 It never ever stops.
 Never in all taim.”